jessepav/libgdx-wiki-old/Integrating-libgdx-and-the-device-camera.md

 ## Saving the resulting image as a Jpeg ##
 In order to save the resulting image we can save it to the storage using the PixmapIO class. however, the CIM format is not interoperable, and the PNG format will probably result in huge files.
 One way is to save the resulting image as a Jpeg using the Android Bitmap class.
 This function is implemented inside the AndroidDeviceCameraController, since it is Android specific.
-However, the Libgdx pixel format is RGBA and the Bitmap pixel format is ARGB so we need to shuffle some bits around to get the colors right.
+However, the libGDX pixel format is RGBA and the Bitmap pixel format is ARGB so we need to shuffle some bits around to get the colors right.
 ```java
 	@Override
 	public void saveAsJpeg(FileHandle jpgfile, Pixmap pixmap) {